shawngraham/hist3812-f22/content/syllabus/gpt3.md

 <img src="/images/goldblummeme-708544511.png" align="right" width="40%"></img>
 {{< /rawhtml >}}

 GPT-3 has been used to power chatbots, develop Q&A systems, write code, design websites (you can give it an example of html and then ask it to write the markup to achieve particular effects)... you can find many examples with a trivial amount of googling.
 I've already indicated though that I find 'essay writing' the least interesting feature that GPT-3 can do _because this is a class about playful engagement_.
 Wouldn't it be interesting to fine-tune GPT-3 on the diary of William Lyon MacKenzie King and then ask him questions about his life?
-I mean, he _was_ into seances and believed spirits could speak with the living (if you check the schedule, we'll look at how to do this with a smaller version of the same kind of AI, GPT-2, via [this notebook by Max Woolf](https://minimaxir.com/2019/09/howto-gpt2/); the advantage here is that since the model is smaller and older, it doesn't cost us anything to use; more on price in a moment).
+I mean, he _was_ into seances and believed spirits could speak with the living (if you check the schedule, we'll look at how to do this with a smaller version of the same kind of AI, GPT-2, via [this notebook by Max Woolf](https://minimaxir.com/2019/09/howto-gpt2/); the advantage of using GPT-2 is that since the model is smaller and older, it doesn't cost us anything to use; more on price in a moment).

 That raises an obvious ethical question: what if the model says something that MacKenzie King would never have said?
 Or even worse, considering King's antisemitism, something he _did_ say/think or plausibly could've said?